Jane Marcet was a science writer, but that alone doesn’t qualify her as a famous scientist.

 Hence my deep veneration for Mrs. Marcet… as one able to convey the truths and principles of those boundless fields of knowledge which concern natural things to the young, untaught, and inquiring mind.”

 Jane Marcet’s book Conversations on Chemistry was so good, many schools in Great Britain started using it.

 It made its way to the United States, where Thomas Jefferson’s papers show he bought a copy in 1809.

 It became a standard textbook for girls’ education in America and was translated into both French and German.

-Amazingly, Jane Marcet was not a chemist and had received no formal training in chemistry.
+Amazingly, Jane Marcet was not a chemist and received no formal training in chemistry.
 So, how did she come to write such an influential book?

 The Making of Jane Marcet

 Jane became increasingly interested in chemistry.
 She began attending lectures at the Royal Institution given by eminent chemists such as Humphry Davy.
 She found these lectures confusing.
 Why was this? she wondered.

 Discussing the lectures with other attendees, she realized she was not alone in her confusion.
 She performed experiments at home and shared her thoughts with her husband, who had been formally educated in chemistry and understood her difficulties.

 Mrs Marcet decided to learn enough to write about chemistry in such a way that everyone who wanted to understand the subject could understand it.

 In 1806, aged 37, she published Conversations on Chemistry, Intended More Especially for the Female Sex.
 The book was anonymous until 1837, when her name finally appeared as author.
-It was always clear that the book had been written by a woman, because at its front it had always featured these words penned by Jane Marcet:
+It was always clear the book had been written by a woman, because at its front it had always featured these words penned by Jane Marcet:

 She wrote the book to help other people who were confused by chemistry.

 Her explanations were easier to understand than other textbooks, but they were still scientifically accurate for the time they were written.

 The book was user-friendly and treated its subject thoroughly in two volumes, each with more than 300 pages.